Simple way to sew buttonholes by hand

 The width of the buttonhole stitches will depend on the fabric you are sewing it on.
 If you have an easily fraying cloth you should be making wider stitches otherwise the fabric will wear out near the middle cut.
 But at the same time not too wide that the stitches will look very thinned out.

-Continue making close buttonhole stitches till you reach the pin on one end.
-Remove the pin.
+Continue making close buttonhole stitches till you reach the end.

 If you are making a tailored garment or you wish the button hole to be a design feature, you would want the buttonhole to hold its shape at all times.
 This is possible by using a firm thread underneath the buttonhole stitches .
 This thread is placed along the hole and as you work the buttonhole stitches this thread is enclosed inside giving your buttonhole a nice structure.
 Checkout this tutorial for more details.